 Usually, with pensions, it is considered more sensible to invest on a medium or high-risk basis when you are a long way from retirement (e.g., higher equity allocation) which gives a greater possibility of return in the earlier years, and subsequently when approaching retirement, to look at reducing exposure to volatility in the markets by de-risking the investment into lower to medium risk funds.

-We provide 365 online access, quarterly market reviews, and annual portfolio reviews as standard to all our Executive Pension plan clients.
+We provide 365 online access, quarterly market reviews, and annual portfolio reviews as standard to all our Master Trust clients.

 Death before Retirement

-If you were to die before retiring or drawing on your Executive Pension, the value of your pension is payable to your estate, up to a limit of four times the level of your final salary from the company.
-The compulsory requirement for dependants to purchase an annuity with the balance of funds following the payment of the Revenue maximum lump sum on death in service will no longer apply under the Finance Bill 2021.
-Dependents will have the choice between an annuity and Approved Retirement Fund (ARF) options.
+If you were to die before retiring or drawing on your Master Trust the value of your pension is payable to your estate, up to a limit of four times the level of your final salary from the company.
+Dependents then have the choice between an Annuity and an Approved Retirement Fund (ARF) in terms of the balance.

 Employer contributions to occupational pension schemes remain the most tax-efficient way of contributing to a pension scheme for and on behalf of owner directors.